-What is Safe Streets and Roads for All (SS4A)?
+What is Safe Streets for All (SS4A)?

-The SS4A Southern Nevada Action Plan is a community-driven initiative led by the Regional Transportation Commission of Southern Nevada (RTC) to reduce traffic deaths and serious injuries across Clark County.
-Through public engagement, data-driven strategies, and infrastructure improvements, this plan will identify and implement solutions to make roadways safer for all users-drivers, pedestrians, motorcyclists, cyclists, and transit riders.
+The SS4A Action Plan is a community-driven initiative, led by the Regional Transportation Commission of Southern Nevada (RTC) and local government partners, that aims to reduce traffic-related deaths and serious injuries across our region.
+Through community input, data analysis, and a focus on safer street design, this plan will identify and implement solutions to make roadways safer for all-people who walk, cycle, ride transit, or drive.